What It’s Really Like to Live in San Miguel de Allende: Costs, Neighborhoods, Vibe, and Daily Life

 When you get to San Miguel, the first thing you notice is the vibe.
 The city just feels different.
 Between the warm light, the mix of Spanish and English you hear, and all the art and color everywhere, you’ll understand quickly why people fall for it.

 There’s a large, active expat community here.
 Probably about as popular with foreigners as Ajijic, Cabo, Playa del Carmen, or Puerto Vallarta.
 One of the biggest and most established in Mexico.
+Foreign residents, primarily retirees from the U.S., Canada, and Europe, make up about 10% of the population and have contributed to the city’s cosmopolitan atmosphere.
 That means you can make friends fast, join activities right away, and settle into daily life without feeling isolated.

 And then there’s the creative energy.
 Artists, writers, designers, and entrepreneurs are everywhere.
+Since the mid-20th century, San Miguel de Allende has developed as an art colony, attracting a historical influx of foreign artists as well as Mexican artists and international creatives.
 The restaurant scene is strong.
 Rooftop bars make sunsets feel magical.
 And you get more galleries and boutique shops than you can count.

 But even with all this international influence, remember: foreigners still make up only about 10% of the total population.
 So, don’t believe all the hype you read online that it is overrun by foreigners or expats.
 That’s simply not the case.
 This is still authentically Mexico.